system76/tech-docs/src/models/thelio-mira-r3/repairs.md

 The CPU cooler dissipates heat from the CPU to the heatsink, where the CPU fans expel it from the system.
 Depending on your climate and the age of the machine, replacing the thermal paste between the CPU and the cooler/heatsink may help the system run cooler.

-The CPU uses an Intel LGA 1700 socket.
-The CPU cooler is a Noctua NH-U9S.
+The CPU uses an AMD AM5 socket.
+The CPU cooler is a [Noctua NH-U12S](https://noctua.at/en/nh-u12s/specification).

 **Tools required:** Cross-head (Phillips) screwdriver, thermal paste
 **Time estimate:** 45 minutes